FelixOnline/v2/content/articles/2012-10-26-constitution-changes-to-be-decided-at-council.md

 subtitle: >
   Court and President argue, but on Tuesday 30 October Council will decide if the proposals will become the Constitution
 date: "2012-10-26 01:40:46 +0100"

 # Attributes from Felix Online V1
 id: "2730"
 old_path: /news/2730/constitution-changes-to-be-decided-at-council
 aliases:
  - /news/2730/constitution-changes-to-be-decided-at-council
+imported: true
+comments:
+ - What does Bringing the Union into disrepute even mean  Does it mean complaining when they spend our money on rubbish stuff  Does it mean complaining when theyre sexistracisthomophobic  Does it mean God forbid giving a negative Student BarometerNSSother wanky waste of time survey responseIm annoyed that this the most important part of the whole article is buried in paragraph 12  Why is Felix not up in arms about thisI thought being anticensorship was supposed to be fashionableIt wasnt meant to be buried or anything sinister like that This week I graduated on Wednesday which is a crucial night in production Perhaps I was lax to not stay in the office all night but it really is a once in a lifetime event Im not planning on doing a PhD or anything The reason it was there is honestly this it was one point of many to discuss and that at 2am when I had to absolutely send the paper off to the printers or get no paper out I just simply ran out of time I was then in the o

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true